🌾 Top Native Louisiana Plants for a Low‑Maintenance, Heat‑Proof Landscape (2026 Guide)

 Maintenance Very low; deadhead for more blooms or leave seedheads for birds

-Swamp Milkweed (Asclepias incarnata) blooming in a Louisiana native garden, with tall green stems and clusters of pink flowers attracting Monarch butterflies.
+Swamp Milkweed (Asclepias incarnata) blooming in a Louisiana native garden.

 Swamp Milkweed (Asclepias incarnata)